 165 E. Washington Avenue,

-Construction began on the Washington Theatre in 1928 and was completed in January, 1929.
+The Washington Theatre was opened in 1926.
 It was built for both silent movies and vaudeville.
 The theatre seated 800.
 It was proclaimed “The Showplace of Northwestern New Jersey”.
 Four years later it was modernized and wired with the addition of sound.

 In 1998 the Washington Theatre was acquired by Galaxy Theatres.
 Extensive renovations were done to restore the lobby area back to its grandeur.
 Also extensive cleanups and repairs to the auditoriums was done.
 However, the Washington Theatre did not survive long again in operation, closing about 2001.

 It was reopened in May 2006 but had closed by 2016.

 Just login to your account and subscribe to this theater